 How To Make Baked Tahini Halva

-It has a very simple recipe; the only ingredient you need is sesame halva, but you can make some additions for your taste.
+It has a very simple recipe; the only ingredient you need is tahini halva, but you can make some additions for your taste.
 Some just mash it with a fork and cook it in oven, after mashing it some add a little milk and make it a bit creamy and then put in oven, some add lemon or orange zest and lemon or orange juice and then cook.
-I think all of them are great as sesame halva itself is great!
+I think all of them are great as sesame halva itself is already great on its own!

-You can make it in any oven dish; it could be a large oven tray if you have a large group of guests or you can serve it in souffle cups, but my favorite is to cook and serve it in small clay dishes.
+You can make it in any oven pan; it could be a large oven tray if you have a large group of guests or you can serve it in souffle cups, but my favorite is to cook and serve it on small clay plates.